CREATION of PHOTOHISTORY from hearsay

 So, why has the Queen Victoria Museum and Art Gallery set about so assiduously to suppress Thomas Nevin’s attribution as photographer of their holdings of Tasmanian convict photographs?

-Their ill-considered decision may have been based on a misreading of Chris Long’s “comments”, as the letter above indicates.
+Their ill-considered decision was based on a misreading of Chris Long’s “comments”, as the letter dated 2005 above indicates.
 It would seem, however, that the QVMAG and particularly the National Library of Australia are implicated in cronyism.

-A concerted effort by Chris Long, and particularly by Warwick Reeder has influenced these institutions into promoting the A. H. Boyd attribution.
-Clearly, recapitulation by both Long and Reeder is difficult while their error of judgement re Boyd remains in print.
-Reeder, in particular, has used his (former) collegiate status to influence Pictorial staff at the NLA.
+A concerted effort by Chris Long, and particularly by Warwick Reeder has influenced these institutions into promoting the A. H. Boyd attribution, either through misplaced trust or opportunism.
+Clearly, recapitulation by both Chris Long and Warwick Reeder is difficult while their error of judgement regarding A. H. Boyd remains in print.
+Warwick Reeder, in particular, has used his (former) collegiate status as valuer to influence Pictorial staff at the NLA.
 Why?
-Because he circulated copies his Master of Letters sub-thesis – a student essay, a minor event in academic terms – to the Mitchell Library and to the National Library of Australia, and he is now aware of its major flaws and claims, and its errors concerning Nevin’s life and work.
+Because he circulated copies his Master of Letters sub-thesis – a student essay, a minor event in academic terms – to the Mitchell Library NSW and to the National Library of Australia, and he is now aware of its major flaws, unsubstantiated claims, and errors concerning Thomas J .
+Nevin’s family life and professional career.

-Far from wishing to issue or attach statements of errata to the thesis (email to Nevin descendant), Reeder would rather see the national heritage compromised than his own “reputation”.
-He would rather see Thomas J. Nevin’s name written out of the “official records” than his own name.
+Far from wishing to issue or attach statements of errata to the thesis, Warwick Reeder would rather see the national heritage compromised than his own “reputation”.
+He would rather see Thomas J. Nevin’s name written out of the “official records” than his own name (as stated in so many words in an email to a Nevin descendant).
 Cronyism is a form of corruption.
 Compromising historical fact, and the national heritage, is the way the future will remember these public servants in public institutions, who seem to overlook the basic fact of their existence – they are servants of the public.
-Reeder’s investment extends deeper: he is a self-publisher.
+Warwick Reeder’s investment extends deeper: he is a self-publisher.

-So the real reasons for the National Library of Australia’s change of attribution from Nevin to Boyd this year, 2007, “on the basis of research by Julia Clark” are becoming more apparent.
-It would seem at first that the NLA had been swayed by a confused and error-ridden essay containing deliberate obfuscations about Nevin, written by Clark at the Port Arthur Historic Site, and acted on it by effectively removed Thomas J. Nevin’s long-standing attribution from their digitised holdings of Tasmanian convict photographs.
-Their full-record URLs for the 25 convict portraits displayed this notice between April and August 2007:
+So one reason at least for the National Library of Australia’s change of attribution from T. J. Nevin to A. H. Boyd this year, 2007, “on the basis of research by Julia Clark” has become apparent.
+It would seem at first that the NLA had been swayed by a confused and error-ridden essay containing deliberate obfuscations about Nevin, written by Clark at the Port Arthur Historic Site, and acted on it by effectively removing Thomas J. Nevin’s long-standing attribution from their digitised holdings of Tasmanian convict photographs.
+Their revised full-record URLs for the 25 convict portraits displayed this notice between April and August 2007: